-In some strollers, there is a space between the tray and the seat that can sometimes be too large, allowing the child’s torso to slide through while keeping the head in the stroller.
-This can cause a horrible death to the child.
-Children should never be left unattended inside a stroller, and parents should always use the harness system to strap the baby safely in the stroller.
-Although strollers are supposed to be safe even if the child is unstrapped, this safety feature can be the difference between life and death.
-It’s always important to check the news for any recalls and to get a replacement stroller if needed.
+Some strollers feature a space between the tray and the seat that might be too large and allow a child’s torso to slide through while keeping the head in the stroller, which poses a strangulation risk.
+Caregivers are reminded to never leave a child unattended inside a stroller, and to always use the harness system to strap the baby safely in the stroller.
+Although strollers are supposed to be safe even if the child is unstrapped, this safety feature is important.